-After running the above command check the status of the file by executing the git status command. you can notice that modified is mentioned before the file name and the color of the file name is displayed in red.
-Because the file is not added to the staging area and once the file is added into the staging area then it will be displayed in green color.
+After running the above command, check the status of the file by executing the git status command.
+You can notice that modified is mentioned before the file name, and the color of the file name is displayed in red.
+Because the file is not added to the staging area, and once the file is added into the staging area, it will be displayed in green color.

 Git Status when the file is Deleted

 To delete a file, we can use the rm command.
 You can write the command below: